YAtOff/simple-rsync/README.md

 1. Make sure Rust toolchain is installed.
 If not goto https://rustup.rs/ to install it.
-2. Create an virtual environment and run: `python setup.py develop` for develop build or `python setup.py install` for release build
+2. Create an virtual environment and run: `python setup.py develop` for develop build or `python setup.py bdist_wheel` for release build

 ## Verify